cpldcpu/PCBFlow/README.md

 All intermediate and output files are stored in the [Work](Work/) folder.
 It can be cleaned by calling the "clean_all.sh" script.

-Right now the output of the automated part of the flow ends with an unrouted PCB.
+The output of the automated part of the flow is an unrouted PCB.
 Routing and design file generation has to be invoked manually with the indicated tools.